-- (a) may protest a yacht, but not: - (i) for a rule of Part 2, or a rule listed in 60.4(a); nor - (ii) as a result of information arising from an invalid protest, or from a report from a Competitor other than the representative of the yacht herself; - (b) may request redress on behalf of a yacht, except in ACWS regattas; - (c) may report to the protest committee requesting action under rule 69.1(a); and - (d) shall disqualify an AC72 Yacht that is capsized while racing, terminate the race and award it to the other yacht if she has started.
+- (a) may protest a yacht, but not: - (i) for a rule of Part 2, or a rule listed in 60.4(a); nor - (ii) as a result of information arising from an invalid protest, or from a report from a Competitor other than the representative of the yacht herself; - (b) may request redress on behalf of a yacht, except in ACWS regattas; - (c) may report to the protest committee requesting action under rule 69.1(a); and - (d) shall disqualify an AC72 Yacht that capsizes while racing, terminate the race and award it to the other AC72 Yacht if that yacht has either started, or is sailing in or near the starting area and intends to race.
+However, if the umpires apply a penalty under rule 44.1(c), then the capsized yacht is not disqualified under this rule.